Mark Ruffalo: Politics

+During the 2014 Brazilian presidential election, Ruffalo initially expressed support for Marina Silva's candidacy.
+However, he publicly withdrew his endorsement, citing changes in her party's government platform regarding LGBT rights, as well as the candidate's opposition to gay marriage and women's reproductive rights.

-In the 2016 election, Ruffalo supported Democratic candidate Bernie Sanders.
-While on The Late Show with Stephen Colbert, Ruffalo endorsed Senator Bernie Sanders for president in the 2020 United States presidential election, stating "you know when he gets in the office, he is going to be fighting for us".
+In the 2016 Democratic Party presidential primaries, Ruffalo supported Democratic candidate Bernie Sanders.
+After the primaries, Ruffalo endorsed Democratic presidential nominee Hillary Clinton.
+While on The Late Show with Stephen Colbert, Ruffalo endorsed Senator Bernie Sanders for president in the 2020 U.S. presidential election, stating "you know when he gets in the office, he is going to be fighting for us".
 In June 2017, Ruffalo posted a petition on Twitter urging NBC to stop hiring white conservative commentators.

+In April 2017, Ruffalo expressed support for recognition of the Armenian genocide.

 Ruffalo endorsed Labour Party leader Jeremy Corbyn in the 2017 UK general election.
 He tweeted: "Because @jeremycorbyn offers people an alternative to the Corporate status quo, which never ends well for them, I humbly endorse Corbyn."
-Ruffalo signed a letter supporting Labour Party leader Jeremy Corbyn, which described him as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world" and endorsed him for in the 2019 UK general election.
+Ruffalo signed a letter supporting Corbyn, whom he described as "a beacon of hope in the struggle against emergent far-right nationalism, xenophobia and racism in much of the democratic world", and endorsed him in the 2019 UK general election.

 In November 2021, Ruffalo criticized the not-guilty ruling in the case of Kyle Rittenhouse in his hometown of Kenosha, Wisconsin, and said that the people that Rittenhouse shot were victims of murder.
 In April 2022, Ruffalo urged voters to check voter ID requirements in their states through posts to his social media.
 Ruffalo cited VoteRiders as a source of assistance for voter ID requirements across the United States.

-In the 2024 election, Ruffalo endorsed Democratic candidate Kamala Harris.
-He also supported the Green Party of British Columbia in the provincial elections.

-In a Zeteo interview with Mehdi Hasan in September 2025, Ruffalo criticized Democratic party leadership, specifically Chuck Schumer and Hakeem Jeffries, saying they are "the absolute antithesis of what the Democratic Party needs right now.”
+In the 2024 U.S. presidential election, Ruffalo endorsed Democratic candidate Kamala Harris.
+He also supported the Green Party in the 2024 British Columbia general election.
+He took part in the June 2025 No Kings protests, where he marched along with other celebrities such as Susan Sarandon.
+In a Zeteo interview with Mehdi Hasan in September 2025, Ruffalo criticized Democratic party leadership, specifically Chuck Schumer and Hakeem Jeffries, saying they are "the absolute antithesis of what the Democratic Party needs right now".
+At the 2026 Golden Globe Awards, Ruffalo wore a pin that read "Be Good" in remembrance and support of Renée Good.